kompics/kompics-scala/docs/src/main/paradox/tutorial/timers.md

 @@@

-The default component providing the Kompics `Timer` service is @javadoc:[JavaTimer](se.sics.kompics.timer.java.JavaTimer) which can be accessed after adding the following dependency to the build file:
+The default component providing the Kompics @javadoc:[Timer](se.sics.kompics.timer.Timer) service is @javadoc:[JavaTimer](se.sics.kompics.timer.java.JavaTimer) which can be accessed after adding the following dependency to the build file:

 @@dependency[sbt,Maven,Gradle] {
   group="se.sics.kompics.basic"